 James’ experience includes:

-- Appearing successfully to strike out a TOLATA claim over the family home as an abuse of process
+- Striking out a TOLATA claim over a family home as an abuse of process (and representing the client successfully on appeal)

 - Bar Professional Training Course (Outstanding), City Law School (2017)